gabgab-v/capstone_1/rn-backend/README.md

 - New Prisma fields: `lastActiveAt`, `deactivatedAt`, `deactivationReason`, `reactivationChecklist`, `termsVersionAccepted`, `emailVerifiedAt`, `phoneVerifiedAt`.
 Run a Prisma migration and `prisma generate` after updating your database schema.
 - Set `CURRENT_TERMS_VERSION` (and optional `SUPABASE_EMAIL_CONFIRM_REDIRECT_TO`) in `.env` to control which terms version users must accept during recovery.

+## Message retention

+- Direct/1:1 chats keep messages for at least 12 months; older messages are purged by `npm run cleanup:messages`.
+- Event group chats are deleted 7 days after an event is marked completed.
+The same cleanup script enforces this and the event chat API returns days-remaining metadata so clients can warn users.
+- Schedule `npm run cleanup:messages` (cron/Render job) daily or weekly with `.env` loaded to keep retention rules enforced.

 ## Getting Started

 First, run the development server: